-Kibale National Park
+Kibale Forest National Park

-Wildlife of Kibale Forest National Park
+Wildlife in Kibale Forest National Park

 Primates and Mammals

 Other primate species in the national park include the L’Hoest’s monkey, Red colobus monkey, Black-and-white colobus monkey, Blue monkey, Olive baboons, Vervet monkey, Red-tailed monkey, Uganda Mangabey, Demidoff Galago commonly known as bush babies, Potto, White-eyelid mangabey and the Grey-cheeked mangabey.
 Some of these primate species are rare sightings and it might not be easy to come across them as they move a lot around the forest in search of food but on a lucky day you might come across them.
-The park is also home to other mammal species like forest elephants, African buffalo, golden cats, blue duikers, sitatungas, leopard, servals, warthogs and bush pigs, these are rare sightings as well but as you move in the park you might come across their foot prints especially for the elephant and buffalo.
+The park is also home to other mammal species like the Kibale forest elephants, African buffalo, golden cats, blue duikers, sitatungas, leopard, servals, warthogs and bush pigs, these are rare sightings as well but as you move in the park you might come across their foot prints especially the elephant and buffalo foot prints.

-Birds of Kibale National Park
+Birds of Kibale Forest National Park

 Kibale is a top birding destination and is part of the Albertine Rift Zone with mid-elevation and lowland forest bird species.
 The park hosts 375 bird species with Albertine Rift Endemics like the Green-breasted Pitta that is often found perched in the moist evergreen rain forest.

-Activities to do while in Kibale Forest National Park
+Things to do while in Kibale Forest National Park

 Chimpanzee Trekking